kevikoech/blender_addon_tutorial/reference_api_usage.rst

 - At the top of the page click on `CompositorNode(Node)`

-  *from there there are also no references*
+  *There are also no references from there*

 - At the top of the page click on `Node`, And scroll down to the References.
   Now there are quite a few references here, ``bpy.context.active_node`` may be what you're after